 Alongside renewables development, improving energy efficiency is also crucial in order to make the energy transition a success.
-This applies to private households just as much to industrial companies and local authorities.
+This applies to private households just as much to industrial companies and municipalities.
 The German Government has in fact set out clear energy efficiency targets.
-By 2020, Germany is to cut its primary energy consumption by 20% compared to 2008.
-During the same period, greenhouse gas emissions are to be cut by 40% compared to 1990.
+By 2050, Germany is to cut its primary energy consumption by 50% compared to 2008.

-> This is how it works: Supplying information – providing support – demanding action
+This is how it works: Supplying information – providing support – demanding action

-> In order to improve their energy performance, citizens, companies and local authorities need to know where there is scope for doing so.
+In order to improve their energy performance, citizens, companies and municipalities need to know where there is scope for doing so.
 The first area of focus within the National Action Plan on Energy Efficiency is therefore on providing information and advice on energy efficiency.

-> Most of the measures requiring immediate action that have been set out in the National Action Plan on Energy Efficiency have already been successfully implemented.
-For more information about the National Action Plan on Energy Efficiency, the immediate action taken under the plan, and long-term measures, please click
+Most of the measures requiring immediate action set out in the National Action Plan on Energy Efficiency have already been successfully implemented.
+Click to read more about the National Action Plan on Energy Efficiency, the immediate action taken under the plan, and long-term measures.

-> The German government’s National Action Plan on Energy Efficiency seeks to encourage all parts of society to use energy more efficiently – whether local authorities, businesses, or consumers.
+The German government’s National Action Plan on Energy Efficiency seeks to encourage all parts of society to use energy more efficiently – whether municipalities, businesses, or consumers.
 It sees energy efficiency as a challenge to be mastered by society as a whole.
-Additional information for
+Additional information for:

 Improving on what is already a good approach: updating the NAPE